go-air/pal/doc/design/index.md

 ## Goals

-The goal of pal is to provide a library which can be effectively used for different kinds of pointer analyses for Go on different intermediate representations for effective pointer analysis.
+The goal of pal is to provide a library which can be effectively used for different kinds of pointer analyses for Go on different intermediate representations.

 ### Effective pointer analysis

 Pointer analysis (PA) is a core dependency of many static analyses, which have different needs, such as

 1. Providing a sound dynamic call graph.
 This in turn has many applications
 	- impact analysis
  	- non-interference analysis
-	- any interprocedural sound analysis
+	- almost any interprocedural sound analysis
-	- resolving method calls
+	- resolving method calls (with more precision)
+	- dataflow analysis, eg for security
 1. Identifying possible invalid pointer dereferences.
 1. Proving that nil pointer dereferences or out of bounds panics are impossible.